Tutorial

 docker run -it -p 4242:4242 -v ~/tsunami_output:/output linusseelinger/model-exahype-tsunami

-After requesting a model evaluation from the client and passing the config option, you can view the output files per time step in your home directory under ~/tsunami_output using paraview or any other VTK compatible visualization tool.
+• Optional: Request a model evaluation and pass {"vtk_output": True} as config.
+Then view the output files in your home directory under ~/tsunami_output using ParaView or any other VTK visualization tool.

 3: Solving UQ problems